 Homework submitted for grading before or on the "Homework Due Date", as listed in the Schedule of Lectures, will be eligible for 100% of the grade points for the assignment.
-Homework submitted late will be accepted for up to 7 calendar days after the due date, and will receive an automatic 10% penalty.
+Homework submitted late will be accepted for up to 7 calendar days after the due date, and will receive an automatic 1-point penalty, regardless of the assignment.
 Homework submitted more than 7 days after the due date will not be accepted, and will be scored as a zero (0).

 The following table shows the percentages for the 5 graded homeworks and the 2 exams, to make up the final score, used to compute student's final grade.

 - Regrading of homewroks is available, for 10 calendar days, starting the day the scores are published in the Grades page, and a corresponding Piazza announcement of their availability has been made.
 Re-grading is by e-mail exclusively, to the Grader that scored your assignment.
 Assignment scores are "signed" by each grader using the two-letters listed in the class home page, under Teaching Staff - Graders.
 There is no re-grading of homework assignments after the 10-day period.
 There is no re-grading of Homework #9.

 - Regrading of exams is limited to two questions.